 Nol is the public transport card for Dubai.
 You can use it to catch the intercity bus from Dubai to Abu Dhabi, but you cannot use it on the Abu Dhabi public transport network.

 No. Buses do not accept cash in Abu Dhabi.
+You will need a Hafilat card before boarding your first bus.

-Yes, regional and intercity buses, including Routes 100 and 101 Abu Dhabi to Dubai can be paid for using Hafilat.
+Yes, regional and intercity buses, including Routes 100, 101 and 102 Abu Dhabi to Dubai can be paid for using Hafilat.

 Alternative Transport For Tourists